What is a geocoder?

 What about privacy?

 Our goal is to help you geocode, not to spy on you.
 We require registration so that we can track usage.
-To do that we work with a third party (3scale) who are experts at API management.
-When you register for your key, you will need to provide them and us with an email address.
+When you register for your key, you will need to provide us with an email address.

-If you have concerns about us seeing the query please see below
+If you have concerns about us seeing your queries please see below

 Do you store the data I give to you to be geocoded?

 Indirectly yes.
-We're not interested in what data you send to us, but as the data is part of the query you send to the API, it'll be stored in our server logs.
+We're not interested in what you send to us, but as the query is part of the request you send to the API, it'll be stored in our server logs.
 If something goes wrong, we use the logs to help us work out what went wrong and how to fix it.
 After a few weeks the logs are automatically deleted.

 You can use the optional